Non-Asymptotic Convergence of Discrete Diffusion Models: Masked and Random Walk dynamics: CTMC and their corresponding martingale problem

 Recall that the distribution of a stochastic process $(Y_t)_{t\geq 0}$ is a solution of the martingale associated with a rate matrix $(\canoq_t)_{t\geq 0}$ and initial distribution $\mubrw_0$ and write $\mathrm{Law}((Y_t)_{t\geq 0}) \in \MP(\canoq, \mubrw_0)$ if $Y_0 \sim \mubrw_0$, almost surely $t\mapsto Y_t$ is Borel measurable, and for any bounded function $f: \msx \to \rset$,

 is an $(\widetilde{\mcf}_t)_{t \geq 0}$-local martingale, where

 We say that uniqueness holds for the martingale problem associated with $(\canoq_t)_{t\geq 0}$ and initial distribution $\mubrw_0$, if for any two processes $(Y_t)_{t\geq 0}$ and $(Y_t^\prime)_{t\geq 0}$ are solutions to the associated martingale problem, then their distributions are equal.
 If uniqueness holds and for any $\mubrw_0$, the martingale problem associated with associated $(\canoq_t)_{t\geq 0}$ and $\mubrw_0$ admits a solution, we say that the martingale problem is well-posed.
-Note that since $\msx$ is a discrete countable space, \citet[Theorem 4.1]{ethier2009markov} implies the following. \begin{theorem} Assume~\Cref{ass:ctcm} and~\Cref{ass:non_explo}.
-Then, the martingale problem associated with $(\qX_t)_{t\geq 0}$ is well-posed.
-In addition, the distribution of the CTMC $(X_t)_{t\geq 0}$ associated with $(\qX_t)_{t\geq 0}$ and starting from the distribution $\mubrw_0$, is the unique solution of the martingale problem associated with $(\qX_t)_{t\geq 0}$ and $\mubrw_0$. \end{theorem}
+Note that since $\msx$ is a discrete countable space, \cite[Theorem 4.1]{ethier2009markov} implies the following. \begin{theorem} Assume \textbf{H1} and \textbf{H2}.
+Then, the martingale problem associated with $(q_t)_{t\geq 0}$ is well-posed.
+In addition, the distribution of the CTMC $(X_t)_{t\geq 0}$ associated with $(q_t)_{t\geq 0}$ and starting from the distribution $\mubrw_0$, is the unique solution of the martingale problem associated with $(q_t)_{t\geq 0}$ and $\mubrw_0$. \end{theorem}

-\subsection{Girsanov change of measure}
+\section{Girsanov change of measure}

-The convergence guarantee is established by leveraging Girsanov’s theorem and It\^o’s formula for jump processes, combined with the martingale property of the score function along the time-reversed dynamics established in~\Cref{sec:main_proofs}.
+The convergence guarantee is established by leveraging Girsanov’s theorem and It\^o’s formula for jump processes, combined with the martingale property of the score function along the time-reversed dynamics established in Section 5 of the main paper.
 We begin with stating the general Girsanov's theorem for jump processes on a discrete state space $\msx$.